boyd109/boyd109.github.io/blog/stories/stories2.md

 ---
 layout: post
 title: Every hackathon I attended from Winter 2015 to Winter 2020
-permalink:
+permalink: /stories2/
 category: stories
 tag: stories
-date: 3/9/2020
+date: 9/3/2020
 order: 2
 ---

-**edit:** WIP so I don't lose progress on this lengthy post.
-(Like I did with another post :( )

 ### Long road of hackathons

 I attended a fair amount of hackathons in the three year period.
 Some small, some large, some medium sized.
-I went overboard one term but generally I tried to get the opportunity to travel when I could.
+I went overboard one term but generally I tried to travel if I got the opportunity.

-I made a post about every job I applied for, so why not talk about every hackathon I went to.
+I'm (going to/did) make a blog post about every job I applied for, so why not talk about every hackathon I went to.
 At the beginning I was bad...really bad.
 To the point where I had to make static html sites cause I didn't know how to make a web app.

 ## Winter 2015